mrpraj7488/VidGro/README.md

 # VidGro - Watch & Earn Video Platform

-A React Native Expo application that allows users to watch videos and earn virtual coins, while also enabling content creators to promote their YouTube videos through a coin-based system.
+A secure React Native Expo application that allows users to watch videos and earn virtual coins, while also enabling content creators to promote their YouTube videos through a coin-based system.
+Features runtime configuration management and advanced security measures.

 ## 🎯 App Overview